FlamingLeo/feb2020/README.md

-# Changeable timetable webapp, to be used primarily by schools.
+# Changeable timetable webapp.

-This is a web application, made to be used for hosting easily changeable schedules, mainly by schools, using basic vanilla JS.
+This is a web application, made to be used for hosting easily changeable schedules using basic vanilla JS.